 The forms below are used for requesting transportation.
 Two full work days are required during the year for changes to take place.
 Please wait for confirmation from Lamers before attempting to use transportation.

 - 4K New Student Bus Registration Form

 - Request for Transportation Change Form

-For all riders the morning pickup location may differ from afternoon drop-off location.
+For all riders, the morning pickup location may differ from the afternoon drop-off location.
 However, the stops must be consistent each day of the week.
 Transportation to and from other locations is the family’s responsibility.
 For students in a dual-custody arrangement, transportation will be provided to either "home" location on different days of the week.

 Reference: Wisconsin Statute 121.56

 D.C.
 Everest students are transported to school on buses, and on occasion, to athletic events or field trips.
 Student safety is a prime concern and students themselves have a responsibility.
 Misbehavior on buses is a safety concern; it is dangerous and cannot be tolerated.
 Misconduct may result in detentions and/or suspension or expulsion from the bus.
 Please review the bus rider rules:

 - Be on time at your bus pick up point.